-2.6 Sharing data with candidates
+2.8.
+Sharing data with candidates, parents and carers

-Centres must not, under any circumstances, share the centre assessment grades of candidates with candidates or any other individuals outside the centre, before final results have been issued by City & Guilds.
-This is to protect the integrity of tutors' judgements, and to avoid tutors, heads of department, senior leaders or Heads of Centre being put under pressure by candidates, to submit a grade that is not supported by the evidence, or has not been quality assured by City & Guilds.
+Centres must not, under any circumstances, share the centre assessment grades with candidates, or their parents/carers or any other individuals outside the centre, before final results have been issued by City & Guilds.
+If any member of centre staff does share this information with anyone outside the centre, other than City & Guilds, this must be reported to City & Guilds immediately as suspected malpractice.
+For further information on reporting suspected malpractice please refer to the City & Guilds Managing cases of suspected malpractice in examinations and assessments document, available on the City & Guilds website.
+This is to protect the integrity of tutors' judgements, and to avoid tutors, heads of department, senior leaders or Heads of Centre being put under pressure by candidates and parents, to submit a grade that is not supported by the evidence, or has not been quality assured by City & Guilds.